 Secondary and recycled aggregate

-• Milton Keynes currently has one aggregate recycling facility.
-There is a lack of consistent sales data available for aggregate recycling facilities therefore it is therefore not considered necessary (or is it possible) to determine an annual provision rate.
+Milton Keynes currently has one aggregate recycling facility.
+There is a lack of consistent sales data available for aggregate recycling facilities it is therefore not considered necessary (or is it possible) to determine an annual LAA Rate.

 1. Introduction